 For stock options granted prior to February 2012, the grants typically vested over a period of five years, with 40% vesting on the two-year anniversary of the date of grant, and the remaining 60% vesting in 36 monthly installments thereafter.
 This vesting schedule was intended to help us maintain eligibility for Small Business Innovative Research, or SBIR, grants and also to minimize the short-term dilution to our stockholders caused by the exercise of employee stock options.
 To maintain our eligibility for SBIR grants, we must be at least 51% owned and controlled by U.S. citizens or permanent resident aliens, among other conditions.

 In February 2012, the Compensation Committee determined, following consultation with Radford, that future employee stock options should vest monthly over a period of four years (thus with no "cliff" vesting) in order for us to better incentivize and retain our employees.
 Stock options generally expire ten years from the date of the grant.
+Stock options are granted with an exercise price equal to the closing price of our stock on the grant date, except for incentive stock options granted to employees who are beneficial owners of more than 10% of our common stock.
+Any incentive stock options granted to a holder of greater than 10% of our outstanding common stock have an exercise price equal to 110% of the closing price on the date of grant.

 Since 2009, our Compensation Committee has typically approved stock option grants to new hires and relied predominantly on cash-based annual incentive programs for future incentive compensation, rather than making further equity grants to our named executive officers.
-As part of its report to the Compensation Committee in 2012, Radford recommended that we resume making periodic equity grants to our executives as part of moving total compensation toward the median for our peer group.
-In February 2012, the Compensation Committee granted a total of 241,748 stock options to our named executive officers, as follows:
+As part of its advice to the Compensation Committee in 2013, Radford recommended that we continue making periodic equity grants to our executives as part of moving total compensation toward the median for our peer group and that we make the grants in the form of restricted stock.
+In March 2013, the Compensation Committee granted a total of 243,500 shares of restricted stock to our named executive officers, as follows:

-Stock Exercise Name Options Price My E. Chung, Chief Executive Officer 138,125 \$1.68 Dale E. Messick, Chief Financial Officer 34,531 \$1.68 Mark E. Froggatt, Chief Technology Officer 34,531 \$1.68 Scott A. Graeff, Chief Strategy Officer 34,531 \$1.68
+Name Shares of Restricted Stock My E. Chung, Chief Executive Officer 140,000 Dale E. Messick, Chief Financial Officer 34,500 Mark E. Froggatt, Chief Technology Officer 34,500 Scott A. Graeff, Chief Strategy Officer 34,500